Skip to main content

 Description

 CVE-2026-34852 is a medium severity vulnerability in Huawei HarmonyOS version 6.
 0. 0 involving a stack overflow caused by a loop with an unreachable exit condition (infinite loop) in the media platform.
 Successful exploitation may impact system availability.
-There is no confirmed patch or official remediation available at this time.
+There is no current information on an official patch or remediation from the vendor.
 No known exploits are reported in the wild.

 AI-Powered Analysis